At the Winter Paralympics, some athletes have found business opportunities

 "The coolest thing ever is when I pull into the start gate and I look across, and they're all using equipment I just assembled for them in my shop."

-Whether or not Schultz ultimately medals at these Winter Paralympics, he said, "either way, I'm winning because you know the equipment we develop here at my company is helping other athletes from around the world compete at the highest level."
+On Friday, Schultz won a bronze medal at the Winter Paralympics, but said even if he hadn't, "either way, I'm winning because you know the equipment we develop here at my company is helping other athletes from around the world compete at the highest level."

 More than two dozen athletes are using his components in Milan and Cortina.
 To work well, these parts need to be fitted, just right.